-Presenter(s): Gavin Bart, MD, PhD, Director, Division of Addiction Medicine at Hennepin Healthcare; Minneapolis, MN, Professor, Medical Discovery Team on Addiction at the University of Minnesota; Joan Kandel, DO, Physician, Bright Heart Health (telemedicine); Dulce, NM, Retired Family Medicine Physician, Indian Health Service - Navajo Nation and Jicarilla Apache Nation; Annie Potter, MSN, MPH, NP, CARN-AP, Clinical Educator, Office Based Addiction Treatment Program at Boston Medical Center and Boston University School of Medicine
+Presenter(s): Joan Kandel, DO, Physician, Bright Heart Health (telemedicine); Dulce, NM, Retired Family Medicine Physician, Indian Health Service - Navajo Nation and Jicarilla Apache Nation; Tae Woo (Ted) Park, MD, Director, Addiction and Behavioral Health Outpatient Recovery, Boston Medical Center; Assistant Professor, Boston University School of Medicine; Kristin Wason, MSN, NP-C, CARN, Clinical Educator, Office Based Addiction Treatment Program at Boston Medical Center and Boston University School of Medicine

 Facilitator: Sherry Larkins, PhD, Director of International Programs and Research Sociologist, Integrated Substance Abuse Programs at the University of California, Los Angeles – Semel Institute for Neuroscience and Human Behavior

 Target Audience: Physicians, nurse practitioners or other advanced practice nurses, PAs, psychologists, social workers, clinical administrators and healthcare teams.

 Credit Designations Available: AMA PRA Category 1 Credit™, Nursing Contact Hours, AAPA Category 1 CME credit, SW CE credit, and Interprofessional Continuing Education (IPCE) credit.